beheadedben/documentation/core_linux.md

 Download the Core iso from the [official website](http://www.tinycorelinux.net/downloads.html)

-Now run the following command to execute the image created before and load the core iso file.
+Now run the following command to execute the image created before and load the Core iso file.
->Where 3096 MB is the amount of RAM given to the virtual machine, core.img is the name of the image and Core-current.iso is the iso image you just downloaded.
+>Where `3096 MB` is the amount of RAM given to the virtual machine, `core.img` is the name of the image and `Core-current.iso` is the iso image you just downloaded.
 >
 >```
 >$ qemu-system-x86_64 -m 3096 -hda core.img -cdrom Core-current.iso -boot d